lapig-ufg/PPTs/README.md

  ***UNDER CONSTRUCTION!***
- You may experience bugs and print in brazilian portuguese
+ You may experience bugs and printS in brazilian portuguese